Bladder cancer is a type of cancer that starts in the bladder. The bladder is an organ in your pelvis that stores urine before it leaves your body.

 If you have a family history of bladder cancer or the hereditary condition nonpolyposis colorectal cancer, also known as “Lynch syndrome,” you might be at an increased risk for bladder cancer.
 Certain

 8. Bladder problems

 - bladder catheters that are left in for a long time

 Schistosomiasis, an infection caused by a parasitic worm, also increases your chances of developing this cancer.
 This parasite is very rare in the United States.

 Bladder cancer affects more men than women.
-In fact, men are three to four times more likely to get this cancer during their lifetime.
+In fact, men are

 12. History of bladder or urothelial cancer

 People who are born with bladder birth defects might be more likely to develop bladder cancer.
 But these problems are rare.